Santa Maria degli Angeli, Florence: History

+One of the abbots was theologian Ambrose Traversari who assisted Niccolò de' Niccoli in acquiring the manuscripts that would later make up the library at San Marco, the first public library in Europe.

 The Rotunda

-In 1434, Filippo Brunelleschi was commissioned by the Medici family to design an oratory for the monastery.
+The so-called Rotonda degli Scolari, partially built by Filippo Brunelleschi, is part of the complex.
+In 1434, Brunelleschi was commissioned by the Medici family to design an oratory for the monastery.
 It was located at the corner of the property, along the outer wall.
-Though construction was rapid, it was halted due to funding problems in 1437.
+Though construction was rapid, it was halted due to funding problems in 1437, when the money for the church was seized by the Florentine government to help finance a war against the neighboring city of Lucca.
 In 1503, the shell was given a simple wooden roof, but the structure deteriorated rapidly.
 The building, which was used for various purposes, was patched up and given its modern appearance in the 1930s.
 It was given to the university and thus its more modern name Rotonda degli Scolari ("Scholars' Rotunda").

-Copies of original plans and descriptions give us a good indication of Brunelleschi’s intentions.
+Copies of original plans and descriptions give us a good indication of Brunelleschi's intentions.
 The building was to have an octagonal, domed space at its core, surrounded by eight ancillary spaces.
 Though the outside - as it was restored - has little similarity with what Brunelleschi intended, on the inside one can see how some of the original spaces were arranged.